+Pre-Checklist check:

-Pre-Checklist check: The checklist is only required if the following 3 conditions are ALL met.
-If the answer is 'No' to ANY of these questions, do not complete the SLR checklist.
+The checklist is only required if the following 3 conditions are ALL met.
+If the answer is 'No' to ANY of these questions, do not complete the SLR checklist at this time.
 The pre-checklist should be retained for your records.

-1. Project has a location identified (some projects are so early in planning that they do not yet have a specific location within CCSF) Yes \\\\ No \\ 2.
-Project is within the SLR Vulnerability Zone Yes No (see the Supplementary Document "SLR Vulnerability Zone Map" at: http://onesanfrancisco.org/staff-resources/sea-level-rise-guidance/; contact Hemiar Alburati (hemiar.alburati@sfgov.org) to request a Geodatabase (GIS file) of the SLR Vulnerability Zone Map (overlaid on San Francisco base layers).
-3. Anticipated total project costs equal or exceed 5 million dollars Yes \\\\\ No Department Name: Project Name: Project ID: Name of Project Mgr: Name of Preparer: Date prepared: Only projects answering 'Yes' for questions 1, 2 AND 3 must complete the following checklist.
+- Project has a location identified (some projects are so early in planning that they do not yet have a specific location within CCSF) Yes No - Project is within the SLR Vulnerability Zone Yes No (see the Supplementary Document "SLR Vulnerability Zone Map" at: http://onesanfrancisco.org/staff-resources/sea-level-rise-guidance/; contact Hemiar Alburati (hemiar.alburati@sfgov.org) to request a Geodatabase (GIS file) of the SLR Vulnerability Zone Map (overlaid on San Francisco base layers). - 3.
+Anticipated total project costs1 equal or exceed 5 million dollars Yes 📃 No 📃

+Only projects answering 'Yes' for questions 1, 2 AND 3 must complete the following checklist.
 As noted above, if the answer to questions 1, 2 OR 3 is 'No', the SLR checklist does not need to be submitted.
 However, it is recommended that the project manager retain this document in their project records.
-Project costs include planning, design, and construction costs.